-This form is completed when an organisation initially applies to enrol as an EB.
-This form is to be submitted with a £100 enrolment application fee made payable to 'ENTRUST', the current governing documents of the organisation and, if available, the most recent copy of accounts.
+This form is submitted by an organisation which wishes to apply to enrol as an EB.
+This form is submitted with a £100 enrolment application fee, the current governing documents of the organisation and, if available, the most recent copy of accounts.